lskatz/SimpleLib.pl/POSTING.md

     StringMap     T_STRING_MAP
     StringVector  T_STRING_VECTOR

     # Ok, let's step through this one fragment at a time.
-First we're goi
-    +ng to declare the "input" type
+First we're going to declare the "input" type
-    # (ie: an argument passed in from perl to C++) of T_STRING, which maps
-    + to the C++ STL type of std::string.
+    # (ie: an argument passed in from perl to C++) of T_STRING, which maps to the C++ STL type of std::string.
     #
-    # SvTYPE is a function that looks at an SV's type to determine if it's
-    + an ordinary SV.
+    # SvTYPE is a function that looks at an SV's type to determine if it's an ordinary SV.
     # It's basically the XS version of "ref".
 SVt_PV is a string.
-But yo
-    +u should use SvROK (the other half of "ref")
+But you should use SvROK (the other half of "ref")
     # first, not sure why it's not.
-If the string typemap receives someth
-    +ing that isn't one, it'll warn and return undef.
+If the string typemap receives something that isn't one, it'll warn and return undef.

-    # SvCUR is a function that lets you interrogate the length of a scalar
+    # SvCUR is a function that lets you interrogate the length of a scalar.
-    +.
     # SvCUR has a friend named SvLEN that tells you how long it could be.
-    # If it's length is 0, warn and return undef (not always desired, but
-    +for now it's fine.
+    # If it's length is 0, warn and return undef (not always desired, but for now it's fine.

     # The last line generates a string from the argument given.
     # "string" is the actual C++ class constructor.
-    # SvPV_nolen lets you extract the value of a scalar and coerce it as a
+    # SvPV_nolen lets you extract the value of a scalar and coerce it as a char *,
-    + char *,
-    # of unlimited length, because the C++ std::string constructor doesn't
-    + care, I think.
+    # of unlimited length, because the C++ std::string constructor doesn't care, I think.

     INPUT
     T_STRING
         {
             if (SvTYPE($arg) != SVt_PV) {
-                warn(\"${Package}::$func_name() -- $var is invalid svtype\
+                warn(\"${Package}::$func_name() -- $var is invalid svtype\");
-    +");
                 XSRETURN_UNDEF;
             }
             if (SvCUR($arg) == 0) {